CSI-Lorenzo-Reina/CSI-Python-2021/Modules/Module3/Module3.md

 What is the difference between "42" and 42.

- - Answer:
+ - Answer: "42" is a string while 42 without quotation marks is an integer.

 Define the boolean operators: >, <, ==, >=, <=

- - Answer:
+ - Answer: A symbol used to define a relation between two statements.
+Example, x < y establishes that the value x is less than the value y.

 How do you address an index in an list?
 Write a python code that assigns 34 to a new variable by accessing the value stored in:
         arr = [4, 3, -1, 4, 34]

- - Answer:
+ - Answer:  arr = [4]

 What is the first index of a list?
 Why?